The best beauty sleep starts here

 If you have fine, thin hair

-For gorgeous waves in the morning skip the braids and instead gather hair into two high, loose ponytails.
+For gorgeous waves in the morning, skip the braids and instead gather hair into two high, loose ponytails.
 Take one ponytail and, starting from the bottom, fold the hair up like an accordian.
 Pull the elastic over to secure (the ponytail will now look like a bow).
 Repeat on the other side.
 These quick and easy hairstyles can save so much time styling in the morning.

 If you have curly hair